Homepage / Cancer Info: Cancer AWARENESS

 The outflow of serotonin can cause a depletion of tryptophan leading to niacin deficiency.
 Niacin deficiency, also known as pellagra, is associated with dermatitis, dementia, and diarrhea.

 This constellation of symptoms is called carcinoid syndrome or (if acute) carcinoid crisis.
-Occasionally, haemorrhage or the effects of tumor bulk are the presenting symptoms.
+Occasionally, hemorrhage or the effects of tumor bulk are the presenting symptoms.

 The links below will take you directly to the website's pages on Carcinoid Cancer